National Examination Board in Occupational Safety and Health: Background

-In 1974, the Health and Safety at Work Act laid down general principles for the management of health and safety at work in Britain.
+The Health and Safety at Work etc. Act 1974 laid down general principles for the management of health and safety at work in Britain.
 This legislation, together with the establishment of the Health and Safety Executive (HSE) and Health and Safety Commission (HSC) (now merged), led to more emphasis being placed on occupational safety and health by UK employers from the mid-1970s onwards.
 As a result, the role of the health and safety officer and health and safety manager became more widespread in British workplaces.

 To meet a need for the provision of vocational qualifications in the area of occupational safety and health, NEBOSH was established in September 1979, operating from the offices of IOSH in Leicester.

 At the time, the NEBOSH board, led by founding chairman Professor Richard Booth, set out its primary objective: "To improve the quality & quantity of people with vocational qualifications in Occupational Safety and Health".